theatrus/crestmarket/README.md

 browser to http://localhost:12345 If you have a browser plugin which linkifies and displays JSON (such as http://jsonview.com/ or other more modern replacements) you can click to navigate CREST.

+## Gotchas

+ * The /universe/ endpoints are not yet available, so map data and ID fetching uses munging in a few places.